 Using the system dynamics' structure, we computed future runoff and AET from 2015 to 2100 under different SSP+RCP scenarios and compared the results with those from four GCMs.
 In term of AET, the system dynamics' structure aptly captured its primary behavioral patterns: a decline in 2040s and 2070s, followed by an increase in 2060s and 2090s.
-Notably, the r-squared, values between system dynamics' results and GCMs' results were relatively higher for SSP585, specifically 0.48 for ACCESS-CM2, 0.15 for CNRM-ESM2, 0.41 for EC-Earth2, but 0.04 for GFDL-CM4.
-For the other two SSPs, the r-squared values were relatively poor.
+Notably, the R-squared values between system dynamics' results and GCMs' results were relatively higher for SSP585, specifically 0.48 for ACCESS-CM2, 0.15 for CNRM-ESM2, 0.41 for EC-Earth2, but 0.04 for GFDL-CM4.
+For the other two SSPs, the R-squared values were relatively poor.
 Regarding runoff, the system dynamics' simulations indicated an increasing trend, whereas the GCMs' estimation did not exhibit any discernible trend.
-The r-squared values between system dynamics' results and GCMs' results for runoff were poor across all experiments.
-These findings further emphasized the system dynamics' structure is capable of producing long-term hydrological behaviors.
-Conversely while adept at capturing short-term fluctuations, process-based models fall short in simulating long-term hydrological behaviors due to lack of the structure.
+The R-squared values between system dynamics' results and GCMs' results for runoff were poor across all experiments.
+These findings further emphasized that process-based models, while adept at capturing short-term fluctuations, may be inadequate in simulating long-term hydrological behaviors.